HackBulgaria/Programming101-CSharp/week08/03-SQL-DatabaseDesign/Readme.md

 ### Customers

-Insert 5 different customers with at least 2 having a discount.
+Insert at least 5 different customers with at least 2 having a discount.

 ### Orders

 Insert at least 5 orders with each having at least 2 products.

+## Selecting from and manipulating the database

+### Selecting

+* Select the big boss
+* Select all department managers
+* Select all employees in the Sales department ordered by Name
+* Select all departments with employees that are born after 1990
+* Select all departments with more than 3 employees
+* Select the department having the most employees
+* Select the order having the maximum total number of products
+* Select the average discount of all customers

+### Maninpulating
+* Update all employees adding 1 year to their birth date
+* Double the discount of the customer with most orders
+* Delete all products with no orders